rzarr/SLIPPER-docs/README.md

 At this point, the SW should be compiled and ready to be used.
 The Tier3 also supports multithreading with the python script as described below.

 # Doxygen documentation for developers
-From version 3.0, the code has also been conceived to produce a developer documentation. **To access this feature, the [Doxygen](https://www.doxygen.nl/index.html) toolkit is mandatory**.
+From version 3.0, the code has also been conceived to produce a developer documentation and update it each time a new push to the master branch is preformed.
+The developer documentation is currently hosted on GitBook at the following link: [https://roberto-zarrella2.gitbook.io/slipper-developer-manual/](https://roberto-zarrella2.gitbook.io/slipper-developer-manual/).

+Alternatively, the documentation can be produced locally by the developer using the **[Doxygen](https://www.doxygen.nl/index.html)** toolkit.
 Once Doxygen is installed, the documentation can be created by running the following command in the "slipper" directory:
 ```
->> path/to/doxygen Doxyfile
+>> path/to/doxygen docs/Doxyfile
 ```
-This command will create a folder named "docs/" containing all the documentation.
-To access the documentation, open the file "docs/html/index.html" using any browser.
+This command will create a folder named "docs_temp/" containing all the documentation.
+To access the documentation, open the file "docs_temp/html/index.html" using any browser.

-Alternatively, the developer documentation is currently hosted on GitBook at the following link: [https://roberto-zarrella2.gitbook.io/slipper-developer-manual/](https://roberto-zarrella2.gitbook.io/slipper-developer-manual/)

 # XML configuration file: Channel Map